 Parents should discuss with teens who to contact to ensure the safety of friends in need of mental health support.
 Trusted adults include school staff (school counselors or administrators), parents/guardians (their own or their friends' parents/guardians) or suicide hotlines.
 Encourage your child that seeking support is a way to help their friend, and that they should not feel bad or guilty for telling an adult about their concern.

-The National Suicide Prevention Lifeline can be reached at 1-800-273-TALK (8255) or by text at 741-741.
+The National Suicide Prevention Lifeline can be reached by calling or texting 988.
 The website also offers a chat feature.
 9-1-1 can also be called in case of emergency or if a trusted adult is unavailable.

 Despite mental health concerns being common among adolescents, recovery is possible, and help is available.